RecordLinkageIG/RecordLinkageIG.github.io/README.md

 **[recordlinkageig.github.io](https://recordlinkageig.github.io)**

 This repository hosts the blog of the American Statistical Association's [Record Linkage Interest Group (RLIG)](https://sites.google.com/view/rlig).
 The blog is open to contributions from anyone with interest in deterministic and probabilistic record linkage, entity resolution, data fusion, and statistical matching.
 Contributions are subject to review.
-Contact [Olivier Binette](https://olivierbinette.github.io/) for support.

 ## Contribute

 The blog is based on [Distill for Rmarkdown](https://rstudio.github.io/distill/), an [Rmarkdown](https://rmarkdown.rstudio.com/) extension for scientific and technical writing on the web.

 In order to contribute a post to this blog, you will need basic familiarity with git, github, R and Rmarkdown.
+If you are not familiar with these tools, contact [Olivier Binette](https://olivierbinette.github.io/) to help adapt your blog post.
 We recommend using [RStudio](https://www.rstudio.com/products/rstudio/) as an IDE for its visual rmarkdown editor and suite of compatible editing features.
 If you do not have RStudio, you will need to separately install [Pandoc](https://pandoc.org/) to render Rmarkdown documents.

 ### System configuration